rosadecsai/grouping_authors/README.md

-## The grouping of scholars who belong to the same invisible college using journal coupling
+## The grouping of authors into invisible colleges using journal coupling

 ### Dataset